-Jemison made history on September 12, 1992, when she became the first African-American woman to travel into space aboard the Endeavour on mission STS47.
-She didn’t mean to become a role model but quickly became one to girls, and in particular girls of color, everywhere.
+On September 12, 1992, Jemison made history when she became the first African-American woman to travel into space aboard the Endeavour on mission STS47.
+She didn’t mean to become a role model but quickly became one to girls, particularly girls of color, everywhere.

-After high school, she went to Stanford University on a National Achievement Scholarship where she earned a BS in chemical engineering.
+After high school, she went to Stanford University on a National Achievement Scholarship to earn a BS in chemical engineering.
 She also continued to excel at dance and theater and headed the Black Student Union.
-Following undergraduate, she had to decide between becoming a professional dancer and attending medical school.
-She made the choice to attend Cornell University Medical College.
+After her undergraduate, she decided to become a professional dancer and attend medical school.
+She made a choice to attend Cornell University Medical College.
 During this time, she traveled abroad to study in Kenya and Cuba and worked at a Cambodian Refugee camp in Thailand.
 After earning her MD, she worked as a Peace Corps Medical Officer in Liberia and Sierra Leone.

 If her life wasn’t impressive enough, Jemison then decided to apply at NASA.
 In 1987, she was accepted as 1 of 15 out of about 2,000 applicants.
-The Challenger disaster in 1986 did not deter her, however, it did delay her application process.
-At NASA, Jemison was part of the Shuttle Avionics Integration Laboratory and ended up working on the first mission following the Challenger.
+The Challenger disaster in 1986 did not deter her.
+However, it did delay her application process.
+At NASA, Jemison was part of the Shuttle Avionics Integration Laboratory and worked on the first mission following the Challenger.

-During her mission to space, Jemison participated in research on bone cells, weightlessness, and motion-sickness.
-She also brought aboard an Alvin Ailey American Dance Theater poster and did a salute each day that she acquired from Star Trek (she credits Star Trek for inspiring her space travel).
+Jemison participated in research on bone cells, weightlessness, and motion-sickness during her space mission.
+She also brought aboard an Alvin Ailey American Dance Theater poster and did a salute each day she acquired from Star Trek (she credits Star Trek for inspiring her space travel).
 It’s clear that Jemison is a Jill of all trades, but I think what she hopes to communicate to the world is that maybe we all are if we allow art and science to co-exist.

 After resigning from NASA in 1993, Jemison began teaching at Cornell University and Dartmouth University.
-She wants to make sure that the next generation of scientists is inclusive of all ethnicities and genders and hopes to inspire the youth of color to pursue careers in math and science.
-Jemison pushes for hand-on science learning, raising the bar, and teaching child what different professions are out there.
+She wants to make sure that the next generation of scientists includes all ethnicities and genders and hopes to inspire the youth of color to pursue careers in math and science.
+Jemison pushes for hands-on science learning, raising the bar, and teaching children what different professions are.
 She believes in the three E’s: experience, expectation, and exposure.

-Jemison has appeared on Star Trek, written books, and you can watch her TED talk HERE.
+Jemison has appeared on Star Trek written books, and you can watch her TED talk.

-Quincy Bingham is a native Mississippian, world traveler, and digital marketer.
-Quincy’s life’s work has been the Solar Republic brand, which embodies his values of kaizen, personal development, and lifestyle design.
-He has learned through experience that change is the only constant in life; trust is the single real currency, and consistency is the only vehicle that gets you to where you want to be in life.
+Quincy Bingham is a native Mississippian, world traveler, and digital marketing director.
+Although his bread and butter is digital marketing, his crowning achievement has been the Solar Republic brand, which embodies his values of kaizen, personal development, and lifestyle design.
+He has learned through professional and personal experience that change is the only constant in life, trust is the only real currency and consistency is the only vehicle that gets you to where you want to be in life.